 At Dugdale Bros, we love to see long-standing textiles and tailoring traditions being passed on through the generations.
-Our own story is just one chapter within the UK’s illustrious cloth-making history, so it’s inspiring to see young, talented individuals from across the country continuing to drive this narrative forward.
+Our own story is just one chapter within Huddersfield’s illustrious cloth-making history, so it’s inspiring to see young, talented individuals from the area continuing to drive this narrative forward.

 In the second in our series of interviews with some of the industry’s notable figures and rising stars, we talk to Lisa Tang – tailoring apprentice to Paul Jheeta – about how she began her career, who she looks up to and where she hopes to be in ten years’ time…